JanssenProject/jans/docs/cedarling/cedarling-wasm.md

 cargo install wasm-pack
 ```

-* Clang with WebAssembly (WASM) Target Support
-Ensure that Clang is installed with support for WebAssembly targets.
+* Ensure that Clang is installed with support for WebAssembly targets.
 You can check the installation and available targets with:
 ```bash
 clang -print-targets